5803emma/sports-photographer-project/README.md

 The website is hosted using GitHub pages which were deployed directly from the master branch.
 The site that is deployed will automatically update itself when new commits are made to the master branch.

-To run the code locally, you must clone this repository directly into an editor of your choosing and paste into your terminal `git clone https://github.com/cgaynor91/John-Gaynor-Construction.git` .
-If you then wish to terminate ties with this repostiory enter `git remote rm origin` into your terminal.
+To run the code locally, you must clone this repository directly into an editor of your choosing and paste into your terminal `git clone https://github.com/cgaynor91/John-Gaynor-Construction.git`

 ## Credits

+### Thanks
+Thanks to Anna_lead for the idea to use FancyBox for the responsive gallery, as seen in her [portrait artist website](https://ajgreaves.github.io/portrait-artist/gallery.html) which she kindly linked on Slack for those of us who were struggling!

 ### Content